 Agricultural areas will see a dramatic increase in soiling during harvesting season.
 We will typically wait until harvest season is over before we send a crew because if you clean mid harvest you’ll likely be back in a couple of weeks to clean again.

 Desert regions will see increased soiling after a light rain.
 Have you ever noticed that desert rain often smells earthy?
 That’s because each raindrop contains a tiny speck of dirt which can build up quickly on a solar panel.
-But a deluge can act as a natural cleaning and we’ll usually see a spike in energy production after a downpour.
+That being said, a deluge can act as a natural cleaning and we’ll usually see a spike in energy production after a downpour.

-Pollen can impact soiling rates and so can pollution.
+Both pollen and pollution can also impact soiling rates.
 Every commercial property owner with more than a few windows will intuitively understand this problem from first hand experience.

 What does solar panel cleaning involve?

 Solar panel cleaning is simple and there are solar maintenance businesses nationwide ready to support solar system maintenance in any location.
 Cleaning is part of a larger set of ongoing services called “O&M” (pronounced: Oh and Em) which is short for “Operations and Maintenance.”

 For smaller systems, a team of trained professionals can hand wash the panels.
 For that cleaning process, teams will begin by brushing debris off panels with a soft bristle brush.
 After brushing away debris, they will wash panels with either plain water or a small amount of non-abrasive detergent.
 Professional cleaning teams can perform a solar panel cleaning quickly and efficiently.

 For larger systems, hand washing panels is prohibitively time consuming and expensive.
 To reduce costs, the solar industry has panel cleaning robots.
 Yes, robots!